Inside: How to explain the Holy Spirit to a child through the Biblical narrative, as person of the Trinity, and through the works of the Holy Spirit.

 Titus 3:4-5 says “When God our Savior revealed his kindness and love, he saved us, not because of the righteous things we had done, but because of his mercy.
 He washed away our sins, giving us a new birth and new life through the Holy Spirit.”
 (NLT)

 All that salvation stuff we talk about, the big reason why God became human and walked with us?
 Well, none of that works without the Spirit.
+The New Testament teaches that salvation comes through the Holy Spirit.

 IS GOD’S GUARANTEE THAT HE WILL KEEP HIS PROMISES.